avian-digital-forensics/avian-scripts/README.md

 * [Tag Messages Sent to Sender](https://github.com/avian-digital-forensics/avian-scripts/tree/master/avian-inapp-scripts/tag-messages-to-self.nuixscript) - (NOT TESTED) tags all items sent to the sender of that item.
 * [Tag Exchange Emails with Duplicates](https://github.com/avian-digital-forensics/avian-scripts/tree/master/avian-inapp-scripts/tag-exchange-emails-with-duplicates.nuixscript) - tags exchange server emails with and without archived duplicates.
 * [Tag Weird Characters](https://github.com/avian-digital-forensics/avian-scripts/tree/master/avian-inapp-scripts/tag-weird-characters.nuixscript) - (WIP) tags all items with names that include characters not in standard 7-bit ascii and not specified.
-* [Number of Descendants](https://github.com/avian-digital-forensics/avian-scripts/tree/master/avian-inapp-scripts/number-of-descendants.nuixscript) - (NOT TESTED?) gives every selected item a custom metadata value of how many descendants the item has.
+* [Number of Descendants](https://github.com/avian-digital-forensics/avian-scripts/tree/master/avian-inapp-scripts/number-of-descendants.nuixscript) - gives every selected item a custom metadata value of how many descendants the item has.

 ## Worker Side Scripts (WSS's)
 WSS'es are run during loading of a case, and this allows them to do things regular scripts cannot.